14th Aug 2018

 Waiting, wishing, hoping

-Maybe you’ve managed to raise an incredibly mature child; one with an solid sense of self and rational perspective of the world at large.
-Maybe you’re relaxing around the tv tonight, basking in the calm acceptance that there’s nothing more anyone can do at this point; “the Leaving Cert Gods will reveal all”.
+Maybe you’ve managed to raise an incredibly mature child; one with a solid sense of self and rational perspective of the world at large.
+Maybe you’re relaxing this morning, basking in the calm acceptance that there’s nothing more anyone can do at this point; “the Leaving Cert Gods will reveal all”.

 If this truly is your reality, then kudos to you.
 Most parents, however, will not be so lucky.